docupike/docs/docs/en/dev/addon/frontend.md

 docu.Registry.registerComponent('docu.addon.my-company.my-addon.MyPage', MyPage);
 ```

-`resources` - an array of resources to be loaded in docupike when the page is opened.
+`resources` - an array of resources to be loaded in i-doit up when the page is opened.

 `menu` - if the page should have a link in the top navigation.
 Beware, only to define a `menu` property for the pages without parameters.